En-achraf/Spy-Tool/README.md

 How to Install

    Clone this repository or download the project files:

-    bash

 https://github.com/En-achraf/Spy-Tool.git